Tag: Chippewa Valley High School

 Osantowski to seek Supreme Court appeal:

-The last time we heard from convicted school shooting plotter Andrew Osantowski his conviction was upheld and he found out that he might receive more prison time according to the Michigan Court of Appeals.
+The last time we heard from convicted school shooting plotter Andrew Osantowski, his conviction was upheld, and he found out that he might receive more prison time according to the Michigan Court of Appeals.
 Now his attorney is appealing to the Michigan Supreme Court.

 The appellate attorney for Andrew Osantowski said that she will ask the state Supreme Court to hear arguments on a half-dozen issues, including the constitutionality of the terrorism statute and his sentencing guideline range.